sergeynordicresults/sergeynordicresults.github.io/posts/universe.md

 https://www.ted.com/talks/stephen_cave_the_4_stories_we_tell_ourselves_about_death

 Seems like:
-1. The same that was before your was born
+1. The same that was before you was born
 2. Same that happens when you are out of consciousness

 ## Who we are in this universe